http://www.businessforhome.org/home/about-ted-nuyten/

-Draper, UT -- (SBWIRE) -- 12/24/2012 -- Ted Nuyten lives in the Netherlands, near Amsterdam.
+Reno, NV -- (SBWIRE) -- 12/28/2012 -- Ted Nuyten lives in the Netherlands, near Amsterdam.
 Ted has a proven track record in the corporate world working for IBM, Siemens, DELL, and Verizon as in Direct Selling and Internet Marketing.
 Additionally, Ted Nuyten is the founder of the Business For Home website, which is ranking 8,400+ Top Earners in the Direct Selling, MLM and Network Marketing industry.

 How did I first come into contact with network marketing?
 (From Ted Nuyten) “It started as a result of a cold call back in 1993.
 A woman I did not know found my name and telephone number in a sports magazine.
 At the time, I had a sports company and had advertised in the magazine.
 She asked me if I was interested in taking a look at a new business model.
 Although I was not expecting anything to come of it, I decided to go to the presentation.
 I was enthusiastic about the business model right from the start.
 Rather than being dependent on my own sales, I could build a team and earn commission.”